kyegomez/swarms-docs/docs/hiring.md

 ### **Why Swarms?**

 #### **For the Ambitious Spirit**:
-- **Opportunity Beyond Boundaries**: Just as Fuller believed in the infinite opportunities of America, we believe in the limitless potential of human-AI synergy.
+- **Opportunity Beyond Boundaries**: Just as Fuller believed in the infinite opportunities of America, we believe in the limitless potential of raw Humantiy.

 #### **For the Maverick**:
 - **Unprecedented Independence**: Like the Fuller salesmen, our team members have the autonomy to sculpt their roles, timelines, and outcomes.
 Here, you’re the captain of your ship.